thehillman215/VectorBid/replit.md

 # Overview

 VectorBid is a Flask-based web application designed to help airline pilots analyze and rank trip bids.
 It allows pilots to upload schedule files, input natural language preferences, and receive AI-powered trip rankings utilizing OpenAI's GPT-4o model.
+The system now includes a comprehensive drag-and-drop trip preference ranking feature that allows pilots to visually reorder their trip preferences by dragging items up and down in their preferred priority order.
 The project aims to provide pilots with an intelligent tool for optimizing their monthly bid selections based on personal preferences, streamlining a complex and critical aspect of their profession.

 # User Preferences